karlhulme/jsonotron/readme.md

 fields | An array of objects.
 fields.type | The name of an enum type or a schema type. fields.isRequired | An optional boolean that indicates if the field must be supplied.
-(Works the same is isGuaranteed.) fields.isGuaranteed | An optional boolean that indicates if the field will be supplied.
-(Works the same is isRequired.) fields.isNullable | An optional boolean that determines if the field can be null. fields.isNullable | An optional boolean that determines if the field is an array of values rather than a single value. fields.default | Any value that can be used in place of a missing field. fields.const | If present, this field will be a constant string and the type will not be used.
+(Works the same is isGuaranteed.) fields.isNullable | An optional boolean that determines if the field can be null. fields.isArray | An optional boolean that determines if the field is an array of values rather than a single value. fields.const | If present, this field will be a constant string and the type will not be used.

 ## Defining Enum Types and Schema Types